AirgoAtlasAI/atlasai/README.md

 ## The Challenge with Designing FRTP Heavy-duty Components

-Even though this class of reinforced polymers have been utilized in the industry for decades, their full potential has been hindered by conventional CAE simulation methods' inability to accurately simulate their material behavior on components level.
+Even though this class of reinforced polymers have been utilized in the industry for decades, their full potential has been hindered by conventional CAE simulation methods' inability to accurately simulate their material behavior on component level.
 This limitation has confined their application primarily to less demanding secondary structures.

 The mechanical performance of Fiber Reinforced Thermoplastics components are intricately tied to geometry, material selection, and manufacturing parameters.
 Unlike its metallic counterparts, Fiber Reinforced Thermoplastics components exhibit strong anisotropy—whereby stiffness and strength are influenced by fiber orientation.
 Fiber orientation is heavily dependent on a multitude of geometry and manufacturing factors.